 In The Charcuterie: The Fatted Fatted Calf's Guide to Making Sausage, Salumi, Pates, Roasts, Confits, and Other Meaty Goods

-Married founders, owners, and chefs of this Californian charcuterie, butchery, cafe, and specialty shop have put 125 recipes and their many years of knowledge and experience into this illustrated step-by-step guide.
+Taylor Boetticher and Toponia Miller, the married founders, owners, and chefs of this Californian charcuterie, butchery, cafe, and specialty shop, have put 125 recipes and their many years of knowledge and experience into this illustrated step-by-step guide.
 Learn how to make smoked, cured, brined, braised, skewered, rolled, tied, and stuffed meats with recipes for everything from salumi, sausages, pâtés, and confits.
 The beautiful full-color photography will also help to inspire.

 03 of 05

 Ciao!
 A must-read from the Ruhlman/Poclyn team, "Salumi" digs into the Italian art of dry-curing meat.
 Whereas their other book Charcuterie focuses on the French methods (with some other European techniques), this book is 100 percent Italian.
 Outlining the eight main Italian pork salumi products—guanciale, spalla, coppa, lonza, lardo, panchetta, prosciutto, and salami—this tome explores the differences in Italian salumi, types of hogs, and cuts of meat.
 Recipes include not only the charcuterie itself but also prepared dishes, such as spaghetti carbonara and grilled radicchio with pancetta and balsamic.